AdrianSiwiec/Perfect-Graphs/README.md

 First line of the Makefile enables/disables CUDA.
 In order to run CUDA tests, a Nvidia graphics card and nvcc is required.

-To build and run unit tests type:
+To build and run unit tests type (if you do not have CUDA installed, disabling it in the Makefile is needed):
 ```
 cd code
 make unitTest